+A person needs to be actively working with young children in order to go through the CDA process.
+This is because the candidate will need to be observed working in a program with young children by a certified Professional Development Specialist and the families in that program will complete questionnaires evaluating your work with their children.
 Before embarking on the CDA journey, the Candidate will acquire at least 120 clock hours of training and purchase a CDA Competency Standards book from the Council.
 It contains the materials needed to prepare and apply for a CDA.
 This can be ordered on the Council's website.
 You will need to specify the setting in which you work.